 Hazardous Substances and Dangerous Goods

-All staff and students working with chemicals must be familiar with the Introduction to Dangerous Goods Guideline and must abide by the directions of the Hazardous Substances and Dangerous Goods Procedure and Hierarchy of Chemical Risk Controls.
+All staff and students working with chemicals must be familiar with the Introduction to Dangerous Goods Guideline and must abide by the directions of the Hazardous Substances and Dangerous Goods Procedure.
 Staff and students must also undertake the 'Hazardous Substances' training course (to register log into myUNSW and click on 'My Staff Profile'.
 Under 'My Staff Services' click on 'Training Registration').

 All laboratories using such chemicals must have the following documentation:

 Chemical Storage and Labelling

 All chemical substances are to be appropriately stored in relation to Dangerous Goods classes, packing groups and quantities, as outlined in the Storage of Dangerous Goods Guideline.
 Chemicals from different packing groups, even in small amounts, may not be stored alongside each other Compatibility of dangerous goods